nmoutdoors/18MonthCalendar/docs/IMO-Field-Implementation-Plan.md

 ## Notes
 - IMO field does NOT use color/icon system (skip Color Palette Studio integration)
-- IMO filtering should work like Swimlanes (multi-select, all selected by default)
+- IMO filtering works like Swimlanes (multi-select, all selected by default)
-- Events with no IMO should only appear when "Not Set" is selected in filter
+- Events with no IMO only appear when "Not Set" is selected in filter
-- Maintain consistent dropdown styling and behavior with existing fields
+- Maintains consistent dropdown styling and behavior with existing fields

+## ✅ **IMPLEMENTATION COMPLETE**
+All phases of the IMO Field Implementation have been successfully completed.
+The IMO field is now fully integrated into BigCal with:
+- SharePoint list field definition and data layer support
+- Event creation/editing UI in both EventModal and DataSheetView
+- Main calendar filtering with multi-select dropdown
+- Event popover display with blue label styling
+- Excel import/export functionality with proper data handling

+**Ready for production use!**